-However, earplugs have many uses that can apply to everyday life and help in situations that range from helping you fall asleep to make air travel more bearable.
+However, earplugs have many uses that can apply to everyday life and help in situations that range from helping you fall asleep to making air travel more bearable.

 In this article, we’re going to talk about the benefits of using earplugs in everyday life and how they can make a difference for you.

-As a general point of reference, here are a couple of examples of benefits of earplugs:
+As a general point of reference, here are a couple of examples of the benefits of earplugs:

 - Faint whispers come in at 30 decibels.

 - Conversations can reach up to 60 decibels.

 - A busy restaurant or cafe can be 70 decibels.

 - Blenders, industrial workplaces, and a vacuum cleaner can reach up to 85 decibels.

 - Hairdryers, loud trains, and a motorcycle can go past 90 decibels.